A two-week summer institute for teachers

 - Jeffrey Markham (New Trier High School)

 Twenty-five educators will be selected to attend the Institute.
-The interdisciplinary Institute is particularly appropriate for teachers of secondary school literature, as well as teachers of history, social studies, science and other disciplines—as well as teachers at other grade levels and school administrators.
+The interdisciplinary Institute is particularly appropriate for teachers of secondary school literature, as well as teachers of history, social studies, science and other disciplines—as well as teachers at other grade levels, school administrators, and other educators.

 Deadline: March 1, 2020